 a case note that confirms the service for which transportation is required.

+If the case is in employment phase in RHW an IPE amendment is required.

 If the VR office issues bus passes, a case note must be issued in RHW identifying the date the customer picked up the bus pass.
 A copy of the VR2014, Rehabilitation Equipment, Item, and Bus Pass Receipt signed by the customer must be filed in the customer's paper case file.
 Refer to C-1402-6: Local Bus Passes for VR Customers for more information.

 …